sfrwmaker/hakko_t12_stm32/README.md

 Project page: https://www.hackster.io/sfrwmaker/soldering-iron-controller-for-hakko-t12-tips-on-stm32-c50ccc

 Revision history
+11/09/2019
+Tip connection issue has been fixed.
+Capacitor C8 has been removed from schematics.

 11/05/2019

 New Encoder algorithm implemented, just press and hold the encoder button for long press